aboutcode-org/scancode-toolkit/ROADMAP-ABOUTCODE.rst

 PURL: purl and vers specs
 --------------------------

-- Merge and advertize vers spec.
+- Merge and advertise vers spec.
 - Standardize purl with ECMA